emqx/blog/en/202002/how-to-use-mqtt-packet-to-implement-publishing-and-subscribing-functions.md

 #### Username/Password

 MQTT can implement related authentication and authorization by sending the username and password.
 However, if this information is not encrypted, the username and password are sent in clear text.
-EMQ X not only supports SSL / TLS encryption, but also provides **[emqx-auth-username](https://github.com/emqx/emqx-auth-username)** plugin to encrypt passwords.
+EMQX not only supports SSL / TLS encryption, but also provides **[emqx-auth-username](https://github.com/emqx/emqx-auth-username)** plugin to encrypt passwords.

 #### Keep Alive